 Animal Studies Summer Institute

 The Institute is designed to support participants’ individual research in human-animal studies as well as to promote interdisciplinary exchange.
 The program will offer a shared space of critical inquiry that brings the participants’ work-in-progress to the attention of a network of influential HAS scholars and provides the participants with the guidance and feedback to develop their work.
 At the heart of the program are morning seminars devoted to discussion of participants’ work, followed by afternoon plenary lectures by distinguished speakers.
 These will be complemented by special workshops and field trips to on- and off-campus locations which highlight different aspects of the human-animal relationship.
 Participants should expect a stimulating intellectual environment reflecting a diversity of approaches, projects, disciplinary backgrounds, and ethical positions on animal issues.
-All fellows must be in continuous residence for the duration of the program, which takes place in mid-July.
+All fellows must be in continuous residence for the duration of the program, which takes place in mid-summer.